kevinkirkup/llama_chat/notebooks/LlamaIndex_SQLQuery.md

 ---

 # LlamaIndex for querying SQL

 In this notebook, we'll trying using LlamaIndex for generating indices for an SQL Database and compare it's performance against LangChains SQLAgent.

 ## Create the Database Engine

+Create the SQL Alchemy database engine.
+This provides access to the database instance.

 ```python